Locations:

 Mitral Valve Prolapse

-Mitral valve prolapse (MVP) is a common form of mitral valve disease that is harmless for most people.
-However, it can become dangerous if it leads to severe mitral regurgitation (leaky valve).
+Mitral valve prolapse (MVP) is a common heart issue with floppy valve leaflets that don’t close tightly.
+It’s harmless for most people, but can become dangerous if it leads to severe mitral regurgitation (leaky valve).
 People with severe regurgitation may need valve repair or replacement.
-MVP is diagnosed through a physical exam and echocardiography.

 Overview

-Illustration of normal anatomy compared with mitral valve prolapse.
+Normal valve anatomy compared with mitral valve prolapse

-Mitral valve prolapse causes your valve leaflets and chordae tendineae to be too stretchy.
-As a result, blood leaks backward from your left ventricle into your left atrium.
+Mitral valve prolapse causes your valve leaflets and chordae tendineae to be too stretchy, resulting in blood leaks backward from your left ventricle into your left atrium.

 What is mitral valve prolapse?